gmcarelli/Medical-Database-Analysis/README.md

 # Medical Database Analysis Framework

-This framework aims at providing a unified way to analysis the performance of relational and non-relational database systems for dealing with medical images.
+This framework aims at providing a unified way to analysis performance of relational and non-relational database systems for dealing with medical images.

 For now, this framework supports only Java technology and the PostgreSQL, Neo4J, and MongoDB database systems.